Women, Peace and Security: A Chance for Georgia’s and Ukraine’s Protracted Conflicts?

 - Organizing two workshops for German, Georgian and Ukrainian young professionals in Tbilisi (5-10 May 2019) and Kyiv (23-28 June 2019)

 - Organizing two online workshops on policy paper writing

-- Publishing five Polis Briefs that deal with specific aspects of the Women, Peace and Security Agenda
+- Publishing four Polis Briefs that deal with specific aspects of the Women, Peace and Security Agenda

 The Centre of Public Initiatives – Ideas for Change (IfC) was founded in Kyiv in November 2015 and started its project work in January 2017.
 IfC sees itself as a “Think & Act & Change Tank” and devotes its work to the development of new ideas and the transformation of Ukrainian society.
 The activities of IfC include conflict management and regulation, foreign policy, support for the reform process and equality.
 The IfC is in charge of implementing the project “Women’s Initiatives for Peace in Donbas(s)”, which builds links between representatives of the various sides of the conflict.

 Tbilisi-based IDP Women Association “Consent” works towards the achievement of a democratic and peaceful society with equal opportunities for IDPs, with a particular emphasis on women.
 It was established in 1996 by women from the IDP community.
 It supports the improvement of economic conditions, health and education of IDPs and other minority groups with the special emphasis on women and youth.
 Since 2010, the Association, in partnership with CARE International in the Caucasus and four other NGOs from five regions of Georgia (including the two breakaway regions), has implemented the project “Strengthening Women’s Participation in Peacebuilding in the South Caucasus”.